10 Application administration

 1. Open R or Python and rebuild the package library with {renv} or {venv}.

-2. Install Shiny Server using the instructions from the Admin Guide.
+2. Install Shiny Server using the instructions from the Shiny Server Admin Guide.

-• Note that you can skip steps to install R and/or Python, as well as the {shiny} package as we’ve already done that.
+• Note that you can skip steps to install R and/or Python, and the {shiny} package since we’ve already done that.

 3. Edit Shiny Server’s configuration file to run the right app.